Not Cake: Wedding Dessert Table & Bar Ideas

 Donut place cards

-Who said a wedding dessert bar needs to be boring?
-A donut bar (or wall, centerpiece, or tower) can instantly create a fun vibe to any wedding celebration.
+Who said a dessert bar needs to be boring?
+A donut bar (or wall, centerpiece, or tower) can instantly add a fun vibe to any wedding celebration.

-There’s something comforting about a cookie bar at a wedding.
-It feels homey.
-But don’t let the cozy feeling of a cookie trick you into thinking it can’t be fancy for your reception.
-To dress up your cookie dessert, you could serve a shot glass of milk with a cookie placed on top.
+There’s something comforting about a dessert station with cookies at a wedding.
+It feels like childhood.
+But don’t let the cozy feeling of a cookie trick you into thinking this type of dessert can’t be fancy.
+To dress up your cookie dessert table, you could serve a shot glass of milk with a cookie placed on top.
 Or perhaps serve milk in a martini glass with a cookie wedged on the rim.

-It’s rumored to have originated in Pennsylvania where a large table of cookies is offered to wedding guests.
-The cookies are made by family and friends.
-A cookie bar wedding may also be common in Ohio.
-Cookie tables may be part of Catholic wedding receptions, and Italian or Eastern European receptions.
+Origins of the cookie table: It’s rumored to have originated in Pennsylvania where a large table of cookies is offered to wedding guests made by family and friends.
+Some also say that cookie bars may also be common in Ohio or may have been part of traditional Catholic, Italian or Eastern European wedding receptions.

-A s’mores bar adds a fun, interactive element to a wedding.
-Although this could be a stand-alone dessert bar at a wedding, because it’s a lighter snack and may be too much effort for some guests it may be best as an additional option to a wedding cake or provided as a late-night reception snack.
+A s’mores bar adds a fun, interactive element to a reception.
+You may want to consider this a stand-alone dessert bar because it’s a lighter snack and may be too much effort for some guests.
+A s’mores bar can work as an additional option to a wedding cake or provided as a late-night reception snack.

 These are only a few of today’s popular wedding dessert table ideas!
-Your modern “cake” table could include a one-tier cake, cake pops, cupcakes and cheesecake.
-A pie bar may be delicious for fall.
+Your modern cake table could include a one-tier cake or other items like cake pops, cupcakes and cheesecake.
+A pie bar may also be a delicious idea for a fall or a winter wedding.
 An ice cream truck could be refreshing for a summer celebration.
-Or perhaps you’ll pay homage to your French roots with macarons, eclairs and a towering croquembouche.
+If you’re looking for treats that will bring elegance to your reception, macarons, eclairs or a towering croquembouche are all great options.